DevExpress-Examples/out-of-maintenance-friendly-url-sample/Readme.md

   //
 }
 ```
-You can also change the routing mode and check another modes.
+You can also change the routing mode and check other modes.
 Note, the **RouteManager.RegisterRoutes(RouteTable.Routes)** method should be also called when the FriendlyUrl mode is enabled.
 It requires to register the default route "{ViewID}/{ObjectKey}/" internally.
 Registration of the default route looks like this:
 ```csharp
 RouteTable.Routes.Add("ViewRouteName", "{ViewID}/{ObjectKey}/", "~/Default.aspx", false, new RouteValueDictionary() { { ViewShortcut.ObjectKeyParamName, string.Empty } });
 ```